ItsAnkitPatel/30-Days-Of-DSA/Day 04/Readme.md

 >**Note :** Binary search works only in _monotonic function_(sound very fancy right ?) ,means the values should be in increasing order or decreasing order<br>
 >Inshort binary search works only on sorted(increasing or decreasing order) array only.

+Execution of binary search

+1. We will take two pointer approach , we will use two variables name as _start _  _end_

+2. start will point to the starting index of array i.e 0

+3. end will point to the last index of array i.e array of length -1 -> means **n-1**

+4. After that we will take the mid index by adding star & end and divide the sum by 2 i.e (sum+end)/2

+5. If your target value is equal to the mid indext then congrats you find your target value if not then you have two cases

+  5.1.
+Case 1: If you target value less than the **mid** index of array then we will move our **end** to mid - 1 and the **start** will be same as before.

+  5.2.
+Case 2: If you target value greater than the mid index of array then we will move our **start** to mid - 1 and the **end** will be same as before.

+6. Then again we will repeat step 4 & 5 again

+7. If your _start_ and _end_ crossed each other than your target value is not present in the given array.

+And the worst case time complexity of Binary search is : **O(log n)**